Life in a Railroad Town

-This narrow room contains a double concrete utility sink & 1914 Maytag washing machine with attached ringer.
+This narrow room contains a double concrete utility sink & Maytag washing machine with attached wringer.
 Above on the wall is a drying rack & shelf with various vintage laundry needs e.g. soaps, bluing agent, sock dryers & washboards.
 The white wood icebox in the corner lives up to its name.
 The top left compartment can hold a 12”x12”x18” block of ice.
 The right side has shelves with old milk bottle of the period from local dairies.
 Above the icebox is a display of household items such as ice picks, hammer, mousetrap & rug beater.
 A set of period irons adds interest.
 Behind the door closest to the window is an oak, working reproduction, pull chain toilet.
-The other 2 doors have closets, which held food storage items.
+The other two doors have closets, which held food storage items.
 Sometimes when Mrs. Bent brewed her beer Florence said “it blew”.

 Sponsorship available to individuals or groups at $3,000